-There has been frequent talks about conditioning, shampooing or styling the hair.
+There have been frequent talks about conditioning, shampooing, or styling the hair.

 Unfortunately, I haven’t heard as much conversations about taking care of the hair at night.